-Conference on Religions and Freedom c.
+Conference on Religions and Freedoms c.
 1776

 On the occasion of the 250th anniversary of the Declaration of Independence, the John Carter Brown Library and the John C. Danforth Center for Religion and Politics at Washington University will host a major conference in Providence, Rhode Island, June 4-6, 2026, on the broad topic of religions and freedom c.
 1776.